Chocolate bar: Modern era

 In 1897, following the lead of Swiss companies, Cadbury introduced its own line of milk chocolate bars in the UK.
 Cadbury Dairy Milk, first produced in 1905, became the company's best selling bar.
 In the United States, immigrants who arrived with candy-making skills drove the development of new chocolate bars.
-Milton S. Hershey, a Pennsylvania caramel maker, saw a German-manufactured chocolate-making machine at the 1893 Chicago World's Fair.
+Milton S. Hershey, a Pennsylvania caramel maker, saw a German-manufactured chocolate-making machine at the 1893 World's Fair.
 He immediately ordered one for his Lancaster factory and produced the first American-made milk chocolate bar.

+The development of moulded and filled chocolates, as distinct from simply enrobed chocolates, is attributed to Jean Neuhaus (1912) and Jules Séchaud (1913), respectively Belgian and Swiss.
+Neuhaus is generally regarded as the inventor of the modern praline, while Séchaud is credited with inventing the machinery used to fill chocolates and launching the first filled chocolate bar.

 Chocolate bar sales grew rapidly in the early-20th century.
 During World War I, the U.S. Army commissioned a number of American chocolate makers to produce 40 pound blocks of chocolate.
 These were shipped to Army quartermaster bases and distributed to the troops stationed throughout Europe.
 When the soldiers returned home, their demand for chocolate contributed to the increasing popularity of the chocolate bar.
+Chocolate manufacturing techniques had also spread to Japan by 1918.
+During the 20th century, many chocolate manufacturers merged into larger corporations and multinational companies.
+White chocolate was introduced in 1936 by Nestlé, while ruby chocolate was introduced in 2017 by Barry Callebaut.